Migrating Virtual Machines to Akamai Cloud With Packer

 ==> linode.migration: [c] Clean up and exit, [a] abort without cleanup, or [r] retry step (build may fail even if retry succeeds)?

-2. Power off the Linode.
+2. Power off the VM.

-4. Create an image from the Linode.
+4. Create an image from the VM.

-• Verify firewall rules allow necessary traffic.
+• Verify that firewall rules allow required traffic.

-Permission issues
+Permission Issues

 • Ensure environment variables are properly set and file paths are correct.